Germany stands by Israel – and is seeking to bring about a de-escalation

 What the Federal Government is doing in military terms

 The aim of the government’s diplomatic efforts is to help de-escalate the situation in the Middle East.
-But Germany is acting on its pledge to stand firmly by Israel in other ways, too: the Federal Chancellor promised Israel that the Federal Government would assess and grant all requests for military assistance.
-Among other things, Federal Defence Minister Pistorius decided to provide Israel with medical materials, and also returned two drones to Israel that had been leased to Germany for Federal Armed Forces training.
+But Germany is acting on its pledge to stand firmly by Israel in other ways, too: Among other things, Federal Defence Minister Pistorius decided to provide Israel with medical materials, and also returned two drones to Israel that had been leased to Germany for Federal Armed Forces training.

 Travel and safety advice: Israel is formally in a state of war.
 The Federal Foreign Office has issued a travel warning for Israel, the whole of the Palestinian territories and Lebanon.
 You will find the travel and safety advice for Israel here.